The Most Important Small Business Video Marketing Tip You’ll Ever Receive

 The first video I ever made for my business was in Feb of 2009.
 I had no idea what I was doing and just knew the next big ‘thing’ was video marketing and YouTube.
 So I decided to talk about a product in the swimming pool industry called Salt Chlorine Generators.

 As for the quality of the video, I’m happy to say it stunk.
-In fact, to verify my claims, I’m going to show it here.
-If you want to watch it, fine.
-If not, I’ll cut to the chase in saying the quality is awful, the content is very average at best, and the lighting is so bad it makes me look like I’ve been lying at the bottom of a lake for the last 3 days.
+I’ll cut to the chase in saying the quality is awful, the content is very average at best, and the lighting is so bad it makes me look like I’ve been lying at the bottom of a lake for the last 3 days.

 Notwithstanding all of these ‘terrible attributes’, the video is something I’m proud of.
 It marked the beginning of a very, very important marketing/branding tool for my swimming pool company.
 Oh, and did I mention it also has 21,000 views, ranks for multiple keywords, and has made thousands of dollars in product sales?